davidpmccormick/davidpmccormick.github.io/_posts/2015-05-09-module-pattern.md

 console.log(dom.counter); // undefined
 {% endhighlight %}

-The fact that the `counter` variable can't be accessed from outsode the module is a good thing.
+The fact that the `counter` variable can't be accessed from outside the module is a good thing.
 No means for modifying it was provided in the return object, so it can't accidentally be updated.
 This ensures the element IDs will always remain unique.

 In the return object, returning pointers to functions (rather than the anonymous functions themselves) keeps the code a bit cleaner and allows for more flexibility, because it means the named functions can be used elsewhere within the module if needed.